apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   Typhon Dead Drop), you'll likely either have to use Photo Mode to hit the elevator button, or go the long way around after moving the elevator to the bottom.

+Some things intentionally *not* handled by the mod:
+* The Desolation's Edge mission "Transaction-Packed" has been left alone.
+  I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.

 Known Bugs
 ==========